MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-manually.md

 ### SLES and variants

-- Note your distribution and version, and identify the closest entry for it under `https://packages.microsoft.com/config/`.
+- Note your distribution and version, and identify the closest entry(by major, then minor) for it under `https://packages.microsoft.com/config/`.

     In the following commands, replace *[distro]* and *[version]* with the information you've identified: